All eyes on interest rate announcement as Ottawa's 'hesitant' home market hits lull | CBC News

 As the Bank of Canada prepares to make another interest rate announcement Wednesday, homebuyers, sellers and industry watchers alike are keeping a wary eye on Ottawa's "hesitant" real estate market.

 "Our agents, they're struggling a bit.
-We're seeing a softer market, fewer sales and prices are holding right about equal to what they were last year," OREB president Ken Dekker told CBC's Ottawa Morning last week.
+We're seeing a softer market, fewer sales and prices are holding right about equal to what they were last year," OREB president Ken Dekker told CBC Radio's Ottawa Morning last week.

 Dekker said it's a major shift from the "crazy" COVID-era market, when "any house you put on the market would sell, many times for over what you were asking."